andreasbueckle/photogrammetry-sculpture/docs/index.md

 **Date**: December 29, 2024

 ## Overview
 In this project, a wooden sculpture depicting [Virgin and Child with Saint Anne](https://en.wikipedia.org/wiki/Virgin_and_Child_with_Saint_Anne) was photogrammetrized.
-The 14th art piece was stolen in 1973 and resurfaced in 2024, then returned to its original place in St. Cyriacus in Wiesensteig, Germany ([website in German](https://www.wiesensteig.de/startseite)).
+The 15th century art piece was stolen in 1973 and resurfaced in 2024, then returned to its original place in St. Cyriacus in Wiesensteig, Germany ([website in German](https://www.wiesensteig.de/startseite)).
 A news article is [available in German](https://www.swr.de/swraktuell/baden-wuerttemberg/stuttgart/wiesensteig-diebstahl-figur-kirche-lka-100.html).
 A more detailed video is [available in German](https://filstalwelle.de/video/2024-11-26-wiesensteig-gestohle-kirchenfigur-anna-selbdritt-kehrt-nach-51-jahren-in-die-stiftskirche-zurueck).

 ## Result